kamawietrzyk/cadConfigPage/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A fast build tool and development server.
 - **CADENAS WebComponents**: A library for integrating CADENAS functionalities.

+## Deployment

+The project is deployed via Netlify and can be [viewed here](https://cadenas-demo.netlify.app/).